-We are value investors who seek to generate market-beating returns by making prudent, disciplined, and sustainable investments.
+We are value investors who seek to generate market-beating returns by making prudent, disciplined, and sustainable investments by investing in a range of asset classes from markets around the world.
 We accomplish this goal by adhering to a core set of investment principles:

 - Think independently.